tier4/CalibrationTools/calibrators/docs/tutorials/tag_based_pnp_calibrator.md

 </p>

 The following UI should be displayed.
 When the `Calibrate` button becomes available, click it.
 If it does not become available, it means that either the required `tf` or services are not available.
-In this case, since the `tf` are published by the provided rosbags, run it for a few seconds and then pause it (`ros2 bag play camera_lidar.db3 --clock -r 0.5`).
+In this case, since the `tf` are published by the provided rosbags, run the bag with the command `ros2 bag play camera_lidar.db3 --clock -r 0.5` and click the `Calibrate` button.

 <p align="center">
     <img src="../images/tag_based_pnp_calibrator/menu3.jpg"  alt="menu3">